What are asthma triggers?

 Common food sensitivities

-Histamine –can be contained in wine, smoked meat and yogurt.
+- Histamine –can be contained in wine, smoked meat and yoghurt.

 Alcohol is not a very well-known asthma trigger.
 People react differently with alcohol, while some may experience asthma symptoms after a few sips, some may notice it after a few glasses, some may not get any asthma symptoms until the day after.
 Some others may not even have any symptoms at all.